theDAVIDL2/Superando-Limites-Website/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [INSERT EMAIL].
+Please report unacceptable behavior to daviemanuelneymar@gmail.com.

 **In short:**
 - Be respectful and inclusive